 On June 10, 2020, the German government passed the long-awaited National Hydrogen Strategy.
 The document addresses many of the demands listed above and lays important foundations for the creation of a future-oriented hydrogen economy in Germany.
 Hydrogen Strategy for download as PDF (German).

-FNB Gas and the GET H2 partners Gascade, Nowega, OGE and Thyssengas will be happy to answer any questions regarding the green gas option.
+The FNB Gas and the GET H2 partners Gascade, Nowega, OGE and Thyssengas will be happy to answer any questions about the hydrogen variant.

 Only minor adjustments to the Gas Cooperation Agreement (KoV Gas) are necessary to integrate hydrogen into the gas industry.
 This is the result of an expert report by the Institute for Climate Protection, Energy and Mobility (IKEM), commissioned by the GET H2 partners Gascade, Nowega, RWE Generation and Uniper.

 The KoV Gas is the cooperation agreement between the German operators of gas supply networks.
 It regulates the cooperation between the network operators so that shippers only have to conclude one entry and one exit contract each, even if they transport gas over several networks.
 So far, hydrogen is not included.
 However, hydrogen could be included in the adjustment cycle of the KoV Gas, which is scheduled for October 2022, says the report.
 The proposed adjustments are mainly of an editorial nature and do not require fundamental new regulations.

 On behalf of Nowega, the Institute for Climate Protection, Energy and Mobility (IKEM) has prepared a legal study for the implementation of a nucleus of a nationwide, public H2 infrastructure.
 The study was triggered by the feed-in requests for regenerative H2, which ENERTRAG and RWE Generation SE had submitted to Nowega.
 The feed-in requests are based on the concept for the planned GET H2 project in Lingen.